-Patient who escaped wants to go to trial to tell his story
+Hawaii trial set for psychiatric patient charged in escape

 - Amazon executives grilled, jeered at New York City Council hearing

+After leaving the hospital, Saito called a taxi that took him to the airport, where he took a chartered flight to Maui.
+He used an alias to arrange the flight and paid $1,445 cash for it, prosecutors said.
+Then he took a commercial flight to San Jose, California, prosecutors said.

+When he was arrested in Stockton, California three days after his escape, he had more than $6,000 in cash and fake Washington state and Illinois driver’s licenses bearing his photos with different names, prosecutors said.

-Green told The Associated Press outside court that while the escape is a “foregone conclusion,” Saito wants to fight the identity theft charge.
-Prosecutors say Saito had fake IDs when he was arrested.
+While the escape is a “foregone conclusion,” Saito wants to fight the identity theft charge, Green said.